bueler/mg-glaciers/py/README.md

 We solve three one-dimensional problems using basic Python, along with standard libraries including [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/):

-  1. a classical obstacle problem for the Poisson equation (Laplace operator) on the interval [0,1],
+  1. a classical obstacle problem for the Poisson equation on [0,1],
   2. the corresponding obstacle problem for the p-Laplacian operator, and
   3. the steady and implicit time-stepping obstacle problem for the shallow ice approximation (SIA) on an interval [0,L].